ednahayes/ednahayes.github.io/about/index.md

 title: About
 ---
 <div class="about container">
-<p>I am a focused developer working with JQuery, AngularJS and Rails.
+<p>I am a focused developer working with JavaScript, JQuery, AngularJS and Ruby on Rails.
 </p>

 <p>I love learning about health and wellness thru a natural perspective, and my passion is to live a healthy life while helping and coaching others do the same.